 Dr. Suresh Magge, Medical Director, Neurosurgery

-Dr. Suresh N. Magge is a board-certified pediatric neurosurgeon at CHOC Children’s in Orange County, Calif.
-As an expert in pediatric neurosurgery, Dr. Magge cares for babies, kids and teens with a wide variety of diseases of the brain and spinal cord, including brain and spinal cord tumors, neurovascular diseases including arteriovenous malformations (AVM) and Moyamoya disease, craniosynostosis (endoscopic and open surgery), Chiari malformations, hydrocephalus, tethered cord syndrome, spina bifida and other neurological disorders.
+Dr. Suresh N. Magge is a board-certified pediatric neurosurgeon at CHOC Hospital in Orange, CA. As an expert in pediatric neurosurgery, Dr. Magge cares for babies, kids and teens with a wide variety of diseases of the brain and spinal cord, including brain and spinal cord tumors, neurovascular diseases including arteriovenous malformations (AVM) and Moyamoya disease, craniosynostosis (endoscopic and open surgery), Chiari malformations, hydrocephalus, tethered cord syndrome, spina bifida and other neurological disorders.
 He has particular interests in brain and spinal cord tumors, craniosynostosis and neurovascular disease.
 Dr. Magge uses both traditional and endoscopic (minimally invasive) techniques to treat neurological disorders with the least invasive methods possible.

 Dr. Magge completed his neurosurgery residency at the University of Pennsylvania in 2008 and fellowship training in pediatric neurosurgery at Boston Children’s Hospital in 2009.
 Before coming to CHOC in 2020, Dr. Magge practiced pediatric neurosurgery for 11 years (2009-2020) at Children’s National Hospital/George Washington University School of Medicine in Washington D.C., where he was the fellowship director, and was ranked among the “Top Doctors” according to Washingtonian and Northern Virginia magazines.
 He also started the first endoscopic craniosynostosis program in the Washington D.C. area.